gudoren/androidide-packages/CONTRIBUTING.md

 TERMUX_PKG_VERSION=1:5.0.0
 ```

-Note that if you are not @termux collaborator, pull request must contain a
+Note that if you are not @itsaky collaborator, pull request must contain a
 *description* why you are submitting a package downgrade.
 All pull requests
 which submit package downgrading without any serious reason will be rejected.